MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystem_isavailablebyspatialproximity.md

 # Windows.System.RemoteSystems.RemoteSystem.IsAvailableBySpatialProximity

 ## -description
-Checks whether the given remote system is available for connection by spatial proximity (such as TBD).
+Checks whether the given remote system is available for connection by spatial proximity (such as TBD1).

 ## -property-value
 **true** if the given remote system is available by spatial proximity connection, **false** otherwise.